Table of Contents

 - Add the melted butter in a steady stream and beat until well blended.

-- Add the vanilla and sour cream and mix until just combined.
+- Add the vanilla extract and soured cream and mix until just combined.
 Do not over mix or it will become watery.

-- Sift the dry ingredients together and toss in the blueberries.
+- Sift the dry ingredients together and toss in 1 cup of the blueberries.

-- The batter will be thick so ensure that all the berries are evenly distributed when apportioning it and place two berries on the top of each muffin.
+- The batter will be thick so ensure that all the berries are evenly distributed when apportioning it.
+Use the remaining blueberries and place two berries on the top of each muffin.

 - If you are using muffin liners then ensure that they are deep to hold the expanding batter.